top of page

 But you gradually release what no longer serves you:

-It’s like transforming an internal “stay invisible” reflex into a grounded sense of choice — not losing your ability to protect yourself, but gaining the capacity to recognize when it’s safe to take up space.
+It’s not about losing your ability to protect yourself, but gaining the capacity to recognize when it’s safe to take up space.

 Missing Skills and Resources